-There are tons of jokes about how the history of Black folks only warrants the shortest and coldest month of the year.
-This doesn’t bother me as much as the idea that the breadth and scope of our history and contributions are not discussed, celebrated, and acknowledged at all times.
+There are tons of jokes about how the history of Black folks only warrants the shortest and coldest month of the year, which doesn’t bother me as much as the idea that the breadth and scope of our history and contributions are not discussed, celebrated and acknowledged at all times.
 Black history, in this country, is American history.

-We supplemented the overwhelming whiteness of our neighborhood and her preschool by cultivating and maintaining friendships and bringing her to every single age-appropriate Black cultural event we could find.
+We supplemented the overwhelming Whiteness of our neighborhood and her preschool by cultivating and maintaining friendships and taking her to every age-appropriate Black cultural event we could find.
 Before kindergarten, this was easy to uphold.
 Her mother and I could be the gatekeepers of social information.
-Now in kindergarten, our ability to control information is compromised by the fact that there are dozens of influences we have no authority over.
+Now that she’s in kindergarten, our ability to control information is compromised by the fact that there are dozens of influences over which we have no authority.

 As parents, we’re constantly battling on behalf of our children.
 As Black parents, this battle is intensified to the point of absurdity.
 Celebrating Black History Month is pointless in our parenting, as it exemplifies our lack of societal power.
 I do not want to reinforce this idea to my daughter.